-FTDNA’s main weakness is the size of it’s autosomal database, which is estimated at about 250,000 people.
+FTDNA’s main weakness is the size of it’s autosomal database, which is estimated at about 500,000 people (April 2017).
 Also, their matching system includes small DNA segments that probably don’t reflect recent shared ancestry.
 As a result, they generally overestimate how closely related your DNA relatives are.
 Their trees are awkward to work with, adding to the challenge of finding shared ancestors with your DNA matches.
-Finally, their ethnicity ethnicity estimates are generally considered the least accurate of the three companies.
+Finally, their ethnicity estimates are generally considered the least accurate of the three companies.
 (An update to this tool has been promised.)

-Summary: Test at FTDNA first if your recent ancestors were from not from the United States.
+Summary: Test at FTDNA first if your recent ancestors were not from the United States.

-23andMe has the second largest database, last reported at about 1.2 million people, and their autosomal test includes basic mitochondrial and Y-chromosome haplogroup information at no extra charge.
+23andMe has the second largest database, last reported at about 2 million people (April 2017), and their autosomal test includes basic mitochondrial and Y-chromosome haplogroup information at no extra charge.
 Of the three main companies, they are widely acknowledged to have the most accurate ethnicity estimates.

 Like FTDNA, 23andMe has a chromosome browser.
 Better yet, if you can find two people who match you in the same place, 23andMe’s browser allows you to directly compare them to see whether they match one another.
 This information can help you categorize your DNA relatives into the family branches through which they relate.

 23andMe is the only one of the three companies that provides medical and trait reports.
 While not useful for genealogy, these reports can be fun (now I know why I drink so much caffeine) and can be useful for family planning.
 For example, one friend found out he’s a carrier for cystic fibrosis, despite being about 75% of African descent.
 Cystic fibrosis is most prevalent in Europeans, so learning that he was a carrier was a shock.